plawlost/yazzone/data/essays/mvp.md

 ## The Selection Effect

-The tech industry selects for MVP kids.
+Tech selects for these kids.
+Hard.

-What the environment produces: self-reliance, because no one was coming to help.
-Extreme work ethic, because external validation was unreliable so you learned to generate your own momentum.
-Social fluency, because someone had to produce warmth and it wasn't going to be them.
-High tolerance for ambiguity, because you grew up navigating unpredictable emotional weather.
+Think about what that environment actually produces.
+You learn to rely on yourself—nobody's coming.
+You develop a work ethic that borders on compulsive, because external validation was a slot machine so you learned to generate your own momentum.
+You get weirdly good at reading people and producing warmth, because someone had to and it wasn't going to be them.
+Ambiguity stops scaring you.
+You grew up never knowing which parent would walk through the door.

-These are founder traits.
-They're also trauma responses.
-Same machinery, different framing.
+VCs call these founder traits.
+Therapists call them trauma responses.
+It's the same machinery.
+Just depends who's labeling it.

 I've built things.
 I'm sixteen and I've shipped products, talked to users, figured out distribution.
 When I examine why I'm able to do this—why I can sustain focus on hard problems without anyone telling me it's going to work—I trace it back to the same source.
 No one was going to believe in my projects for me.
 So I learned to believe in them myself.